nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Names and Telegram handles are sorted in alphabetical order
 * Consultations and Mastery Checks are sorted by time
 * Grades are sorted in numerical order
-* Students with missing details (e.g. missing Telegram handles) will be shown first when sorted in descending order.
+* Students with missing information will be sorted first in descending order, e.g. students with no Telegram handles will be shown before students with Telegram handles

 Example: enter `sort m/a` with an unsorted list of students.
 ![SortCommand.png](images/SortCommand.png)